mahmoud-mess/GameOfLife/README.md

 ## Overview

-Conway's Game of Life is a cellular automaton where cells on a grid evolve based on simple rules of survival, death, and reproduction.
+Conway's Game of Life is a cellular automaton simulation crafted as a deep dive into modern C++ object-oriented programming (OOP) principles.
+This project serves as a practical exploration of advanced C++ concepts.
+By implementing the Game of Life, the project demonstrates key OOP paradigms:

+Inheritance: Creating flexible, extensible class hierarchies
+Encapsulation: Protecting data integrity through controlled access
+Polymorphism: Designing adaptable interfaces for different simulation modes

 ## Rules